-Is It Legit
+Is It Legitimate?

-Finally, look out for pointers that your message is real and from a legitimate company.
+Look out for pointers that your message is real and from a legitimate company.

 Your email should be finished with a full name, not a nickname.
 It should have the company’s details at the bottom: a website, Facebook page, Twitter account, phone number or address.
 A logo will be present and the email address will contain the company’s name.
-If there is no reference to a company at all it is likely to be a fake account.
+If there is no reference to a company at all, it is likely to be a fake account.

 Have You Been Contacted By UK Models?

-If you think you have been contacted by UK Models, here’s how you can confirm that it is us (or indeed a fake account trying to pose as UK Models, in which case ignore it).
+If you think you have been contacted by UK Models, here’s how you can confirm that it is us (or indeed a fake account trying to pose as UK Models, in which case ignore and block it).

-1.A member of the UK Models team will only contact you if you have contacted us first.
+- A member of the UK Models team will only contact you if you have contacted us first.
 People can contact UK Models via our website, Facebook page or UK Models app.
 We do not cold call people and do not add people on Facebook.

-2. UK Models are not a model agency (we are a model support service).
+- UK Models are not a model agency (we are a model support service).
 We do not email models telling them that we want to sign them.
 We will never invite you for an ‘audition’ or ‘casting’.
 The only time we will invite you to meet us is at our London studio for a portfolio session after you have expressed an initial interest in this.

-3. Remember that our name is UK Models.
+- Remember that our name is UK Models.
 We are not linked to UK Teen Models or Models UK.

-4. These is our phone number and last 3 digits may change according to the consultant you are speaking to: 0207 079 4501, (Could be 02070794502, 02070794503, 02070794504, etc).
-If you are unsure by a message you have received simply phone us to check if it was us.
-This applies to all companies.
-Just simply contact the company that they are allegedly trying to imitate and ask them directly.
+- This is our phone number (the last 3 digits may change according to the consultant you are speaking to): 0207 079 4501 (it could appear as 02070794502, 02070794503, 02070794504, etc).
+If you are unsure by a message you have received, simply phone us on our number to check if it was us (don’t ring back the same number that rang you!)

-5.We will never say ‘Don’t worry that you’re under 18, we will still photograph you, and no, you don’t need to bring your parents along!’
+- We will never say ‘Don’t worry that you’re under 18, we will still photograph you, and no, you don’t need to bring your parents along!’
 This is not how we work.
-We always talk to your parents if you are less than 18 years of age and we require your parent/guardian present at the shoot.
+We always talk to your parents if you are less than 18 years of age and we will require your parent/guardian to be present at any photoshoot.

-6.We will only send you emails from a legit UK Models web address. (e.g: firstname.lastname@example.org) so if you receive emails from any other addresses its not from us.
+- We will only send you emails from a legitimate UK Models web address. (e.g: firstname.lastname@example.org) so if you receive emails from any other addresses it’s not from us.

-7.If you have ever received an email that worries you, or if you receive an email in the future that you’re not 100% sure about, ask an adult for their opinion.
-Don’t feel bad reporting anything suspicious and take pride in your maturity as you delete fake and inappropriate messages.
+- If you have ever received an email that worries you, or if you receive an email in the future that you’re not 100% sure about, ask an adult for their opinion.
+Don’t feel bad reporting anything suspicious and be confident enough to delete and block fake and inappropriate messages.
 If you do want to speak to a legitimate member of the UK Models team, you can do so by visiting our official website: www.ukmodels.co.uk.